ibexa/documentation-developer/docs/api/graphql/graphql_queries.md

 ### Get a content item

-To get a specific content item by its content ID, Location ID, or URL alias, use its relevant singular field, for example `article`, `folder`, or `image`.
+To get a specific content item by its content ID, location ID, or URL alias, use its relevant singular field, for example `article`, `folder`, or `image`.

 ```
 {